chiradeep/terraform-cloudstack-examples/lattice-terraform/README.md

 ### Configure

+Clone this repository to your local disk.
+Copy out the `example/lattice.cloudstack.tf` to another directory.
+Edit the file to point the `source` variable to the absolute path to the `terraform-cloudstack-examples/lattice-terraform/cloudstack` directory that got created by the `git clone`.

 Update the `lattice.cloudstack.tf` by filling in the values for the variables.
 Details for the values of those variables are below.

 The available variables that can be configured are: